asticode/go-astilectron/readme.md

 ### Send messages between GO and your webserver

-In your webserver add the following script to any of the pages you want to interact with:
+In your webserver add the following javascript to any of the pages you want to interact with:

     <script>
         // This will wait for the astilectron namespace to be ready document.addEventListener('astilectron-ready', function() {

             // This will listen to messages sent by GO astilectron.listen(function(message) {
-                document.getElementById('message').innerHTML = message

                 // This will send a message back to GO astilectron.send("I'm good bro")
             });